Mateship: Historical origins

-Most simply, the term mateship describes "something and feelings of solidarity and fraternity that Australians, usually men, are typically alleged to exhibit."
+Most simply, the term mateship describes "feelings of solidarity and fraternity that Australians, usually men, are typically alleged to exhibit."

-The historical origins of the term are explained in Nick Dyrenfurth's Mateship : a very Australian history (2015).
+The historical origins of the term are explained in Nick Dyrenfurth's Mateship: a very Australian history (2015).
 He cites the work of historian Russell Ward, who argued that "a convict-derived ethos of matey anti-authoritarianism embedded itself in the Australian psyche from the beginning."
 The original obligations of mateship could be compared to 'codes amongst thieves.'
 It likely emerged out of a shared fear of authority.
 Men who betrayed their companions, or accepted authority over them, would be called 'dogs' for their betrayal.

 According to Dyrenfurth, "Much of the rest of the world thinks of this practice as friendship, pure and simple.
 Yet in Australia, mateship evokes more than mere friendship....
 Most Australian citizens ... associate mateship with wartime service - in particular, the Anzac tradition forged on the shores of faraway Gallipoli during April 1915."